-WHY NUTRITIONAL BALANCING AND NOT HORMONE REPLACEMENT?
+WHY DO NUTRITIONAL BALANCING AND AVOID HORMONE REPLACEMENT?

 In short, it is the difference between drugging and healing.
 It is the also the difference between the “magic bullet mentality” of allopathic and even herbal medicine, and really deep healing that is the concept of nutritional balancing science.

 The differences between these two approaches are discussed in many articles on this website.
 However, it all comes down to how one wishes to live one’s life.
 Drugging can, indeed, take care of symptoms in many cases.
 However, drugging oneself for hot flashes or other things does nothing to improve one’s overall health.
 In fact, it makes it much worse.

 All hormones are toxic, and all hormones taken by mouth or in creams or shots are completely unnatural to the body, which is supposed to make them and adjust their dosages minute by minute.
 We find that most are carcinogenic, even the all-natural, bio-identical hormones.
 These are better than synthetic ones, but not always that much better.

 As mentioned above, soy products are not healthful foods, in general.
 They are too high in copper, very yin, often processed with harsh chemicals, contain enzyme and thyroid inhibitors and for all these reasons we don’t recommend them except maybe for a little tofu and tempeh.